denisidoro/krouter/README.md

 ### Best practices

 - **Use dependency injection**: Krouter was idealized to be used in conjunction with Dagger.
-- **Compose routers**: say you have an activity flow in your app that's only accessible for users who are admin, for instance.
+- **Compose routers**: say you have an activity flow in your app that's only accessible to users who are admin, for instance.
 If you don't want to deal with a huge routing map that has routes *all* flows, then create multiple Krouter instances. `val globalKrouter` and `@AdminScope val adminKrouter`, for example.